panther-labs/panther-docs/docs/gitbook/development/writing-parsers.md

+# Note

+These instructions were developed for Panther's [open source repository](https://github.com/panther-labs/panther).
+The portions of the instructions below that pertain to developing testing code reference these open source libraries.
+Panther became closed-source in 2021, and these libraries have continued to evolve. _If you are a current SaaS customer and wish to onboard a new log source type, you only need to create a test event `.yml` file (step 0) and a log schema `.go` file (step 1)._ Please submit the files you create to your Support Engineer for inclusion in a future release of Panther.

 # Parsers

-To add support for a new log type we should: 1.
-Define the schema for the new log type 1.
-Provide a parser to parse a single log item 1.
-Build and validate a log type entry 1.
-Export the log type entry so Panther can use it
+To add support for a new log type we should:
+1. Define the schema for the new log type
+2. Provide a parser to parse a single log item
+3. Build and validate a log type entry
+4. Export the log type entry so Panther can use it

 ## Code structure